isabelle-ag/isabelle-ag.github.io/index.md

 - Click on the **+** icon in the top-right corner of the GitHub webpage and select **New repository**.
 - Name your repository *[yourgithubname].github.io*, putting your username in the placeholder.

-  `Important: Convert any uppercase letters in your username to lowercase when creating your repository`
+  `Important: Convert any uppercase letters in your username to lowercase when creating your repository.`
 - Make sure the repository is set to public.
 - Check the **Initialize this repository with a with README** option.
 - Click on the **Create Repository** button.